Taiizor/Fragile/Features.md

   - Store (no compression)
   - Deflate (standard compression compatible with ZIP)

-  > **Note**: LZMA, BZip2, ZStd, and LZ4 are defined in the enum but not currently implemented.
+  > **Note**: LZMA, BZip2, ZStd and LZ4 are defined in the enum but not currently implemented.

 - **Compression Options**:
   - Adjustable compression levels (Fastest, Fast, Normal, High, Ultra)